HTML elements may have the optional

 name attribute, you can use the

-HTMLCollecton object is an array-like collection of nodes that are accessible by their index numbers.
+HTMLCollecton object is an array-like collection of nodes accessible by index numbers.

 The following example demonstrates how you can use